Plant Passports & Seed Potatoes

 - Further information can be found on plant passports on GOV.UK and on the UK Plant Health Portal.

-- Ensure you are registered as a professional operator with APHA.
+- Ensure you are registered as a professional operator with APHA, and authorised to issue PPs if necessary.

 - Ensure you can meet requirements around traceability and record keeping.